Kelly M. Barry

 Tara Hagopian Zane

-Tara’s estate planning services include lifetime and end-of-life planning and related document preparation such as Wills, Trusts, Powers of Attorney, and Advance Directives, as well as lifetime giving, charitable planning, and business succession matters.
-Tara’s estate administration services are equally diverse.
-She represents families with complex estate and trust administration issues, which often includes complex post-mortem tax planning.
-She also represents individuals and corporate fiduciaries who serve as Executor, Trustee, and Guardian.
+Tara is Co-Chair of Archer’s Private Wealth, Estates & Trusts Group, and a member of the firm’s Estate and Trust Litigation Group.
+She works with families and individuals in all areas of estate planning, estate and trust administration, and estate and trust litigation.
+Tara’s estate planning services include lifetime and end-of-life planning and related document preparation such as Wills, Trusts, Powers of Attorney, and Advance Directives, as well as lifetime giving, business succession, and charitable planning matters.
+She also provides comprehensive and tailored administration services.
+She represents families with complex estate and trust administration issues, including those with complicated tax matters or related litigation.
+Tara also represents individuals and corporate fiduciaries who serve as Executor, Trustee, and Guardian.